In This Article

 It's difficult to heal the pain that comes with the loss of a partner who hurt you if they are a constant part of your life.
-In an article for HuffPost, Kathleen deVos, a psychotherapist in San Francisco, says while it's natural after a breakup to have lingering feelings of hurt and anger, "these persistent feelings aren't appropriate to work out with your ex, as that version of the relationship is over."
+In an article for HuffPost, Kathleen Dahlen deVos, a psychotherapist in San Francisco, says while it's natural after a breakup to have lingering feelings of hurt and anger, "These persistent feelings aren't appropriate to work out with your ex, as that version of the relationship is over."

 Instead, relationship experts recommend that it's best to communicate only when it's absolutely necessary, and refocus your energy on processing any unresolved feelings you may still harbor.